-This quarterly financial report provides an assessment of JCCBI's operations and financial position for the quarter ended September 30, 2014 (Q2).
-It should be read in conjunction with the unaudited Interim Financial Statements and accompanying notes contained in this document, as well as with the audited Annual Financial Statements and supporting notes included in JCCBI's Annual Report for 2013-2014.
+This quarterly financial report provides an assessment of JCCBI's operations and financial position for the quarter ended December 31, 2014 (Q3).
+It must be read in conjunction with the unaudited Interim Financial Statements and accompanying notes contained in this document, as well as with the audited Annual Financial Statements and supporting notes contained in JCCBI's Annual Report for 2013-2014.
 All amounts are in Canadian dollars and are mainly derived from the Corporation's unaudited Interim Financial Statements, which were prepared in accordance with the Canadian Public Sector Accounting Standards ("CPSAS").